Christine (1983 film): Plot

 One night, when Arnie and Leigh are attending a drive-in theater, Leigh expresses jealousy over Christine.
 While alone in the car, Leigh nearly chokes to death on a hamburger, as Christine briefly locks her doors to keep Arnie from coming to her rescue.
 A nearby theater-goer performs the Heimlich maneuver on Leigh, saving her.
 Arnie drives Leigh home and she vows to never get into Christine again.
 Later that night, Buddy and his gang sneak into Darnell's garage and vandalize Christine.
-Arnie, enraged by the destruction, breaks up with Leigh and physically attacks his father following an argument about Christine's vandalization.
+Arnie, enraged by the destruction, breaks up with Leigh and physically attacks his father following an argument about Christine's vandalism.

 The next day, Arnie returns to the garage alone and witnesses Christine repairing herself.
 Over two evenings, the car kills Buddy and all his gang members, blowing up a gas station in the process.
-Christine drives away in flames and returns to Darnell's garage, where she crushes him to death against the steering wheel.
+Christine drives away in flames and returns to the garage, where she crushes Darnell to death against the steering wheel.
 By morning, Christine is fully repaired when the police find Darnell's body.
 State Police detective Rudy Junkins questions Arnie about the death of Darnell, Buddy, and his gang members.
 However, the car's pristine condition and Arnie's alibi convince the detective he was not involved.

 Leigh and Dennis conclude that Christine is responsible for Arnie's downward spiral.
 They plan to lure Christine to Darnell's garage and smash her with a bulldozer, but Christine surprises them by emerging from a pile of scrap metal.
 Leigh flees on foot while Dennis battles Christine with the bulldozer.
 Arnie is now driving Christine, and in an attempt to run Leigh down, Christine crashes into Darnell's office.
 Arnie is thrown through the windshield and impaled on a shard of glass.
 He reaches out to touch Christine's grille one last time, and Christine responds by playing "Pledging My Love" on her radio as Arnie dies.

 Christine resumes her attack, until Dennis and Leigh corner her and flatten her with the bulldozer.
 The following day, Dennis, Leigh, and Junkins watch as the remains of Christine are crushed into a cube at a junkyard.
 Junkins congratulates the pair for stopping Christine, but they regret being unable to save Arnie.
 The sound of a 1950s rock and roll song spooks them briefly, but it proves to be coming from a boombox carried by a junkyard worker.
-Unbeknownst to them, Christine's grille twitches slightly.
+Unseen by them, Christine's grille twitches slightly.